Confirmation of Acceptance for Studies (CAS)

 What is the processing time for a CAS?

-When and how do I have to pay the £5,000 non-refundable deposit?
+How do I pay the £5,000 non-refundable deposit?

-• You are an undergraduate student
+• you are an undergraduate student

-• You do not require a Student Route Visa to study at Kingston University
+• you do not require a Student Route Visa to study at Kingston University

-• Your studies are being sponsored by your government or a company (evidence of your sponsorship must be provided)
+• your studies are being sponsored by your government or a company (evidence of your sponsorship must be provided)

-• You are receiving funding or a student loan from Lånekassen, US Federal Student Aid (FAFSA) or the Canada Student Financial Assistance Program (CSFA Program) (evidence must be provided)
+• you are receiving funding or a student loan from Lånekassen, US Federal Student Aid (FAFSA) or the Canada Student Financial Assistance Program (CSFA Program) (evidence must be provided)

 Do I need an ATAS certificate?

 Students intending to study certain science or engineering postgraduate level (RQF7) will need to apply for an Academic Technology Approval Scheme (ATAS) certificate.
-You can apply for an ATAS certificate up to nine months before the start date of your course.
+If this applies to your course, it will be stated in your offer letter.

 Do I need a Tuberculosis certificate?